patrikeh/go-deep/README.md

 ```

 ## Examples
-See ```train_test.go``` for a variety of toy examples of regression, multi-class classification, binary classification, etc.
+See ```training/trainer_test.go``` for a variety of toy examples of regression, multi-class classification, binary classification, etc.

 See ```examples/``` for realistic examples: